-Do not place a phone in the area over an air bag or in the air bag deployment area as an airbag inflates with great force and serious injury could result.
+Do not place your phone in the area over an air bag or in the air bag deployment area as an airbag inflates with great force and serious injury could occur.

-Store the phone safely before driving your vehicle.
+Place your phone safely before driving your vehicle.

 Seizures/Blackouts